 The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670, but the GTX 670 has 32 more Render Output Units than the GeForce GTX 770.
 As a result, the GTX 670 exhibits a 25.1 GPixel/s better Pixel Fill Rate than the GeForce GTX 770.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GTX 770 was released less than a year after the GTX 670, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The GeForce GTX 670 SLI has 2688 Shader Processing Units and the GeForce GTX 770 has 1536.
-The GTX 670 having 1152 better shader performance is not particularly notable, as altogether the GeForce GTX 770 performs better when taking into account other relevant data means that the GTX 670 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 770.
+The GTX 670 having 1152 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 670 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 770.